2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

 Confirming the car's shape, we started off to choose the motors.
 For now we have GA25-370 in hand, and while checking some datasheets on the internet, we bought the JGA16-050 because it's much lighter and was not as large as the GA25-370.
-But in spite of the advantages of JGS16-050, we still ultilized GA25-370 for driving the vehicle after practical comparasions due to the efficiency they provided.
+But in spite of the advantages of JGS16-050, we still ultilized GA25-370 to drive the vehicle after practical comparasions due to the efficiency they provided.

 <img src= "https://user-images.githubusercontent.com/106851896/176989086-27531ee9-5cdb-40cb-8e0b-7d376ba59e3e.jpg" width="400" height="300">  <img src= "https://user-images.githubusercontent.com/106851896/176989089-816688a2-115c-4d20-a689-e17af9d53a5a.jpg" width="400" height="300"><br/>